What to do in Paris in September

 What to do in Paris in September: Flâneur

-This is one of my favorite things to do in Paris.
-Stroll is a French word meaning to stroll without purpose.
-Turn your phone on airplane mode and unplug, walk the streets of Paris, enjoy an afternoon at a terrace café, and people-watch.
+Flâneur is one of my favorite activities to do in Paris.
+In English, it means to stroll without purpose.
+Turn your phone on airplane mode, unplug, and walk the streets of Paris.
+Enjoy an afternoon at a terrace café, where you can people-watch.
 Explore a new neighborhood in Paris.
-Bois de Boulogne is a beautiful place to see Paris in the fall.
+The Bois de Boulogne is a beautiful place to see Paris in the fall.

 If you haven’t explored Montmartre, make an afternoon out of it.
 Rue des Abbesses is the main street and metro stop for Montmartre.
 I would skip Moulin Rouge and take in the view from the steps of Sacre Coeur.

-This blog post highlights where to eat, drink and explore in Montmartre.
+This blog post highlights where to eat, drink, and explore in Montmartre.

-Paris Fashion Week
+Paris Fashion Week in September

 What to do in Paris in September: Fête des Jardins